 The most perfectly creamy key lime sorbet (dairy-free, natch), summery strawberry curd, and a tender graham cracker cake are all covered in a lovely and stable Italian meringue – this modern baked Alaska is the most amazing dairy-free treat for any celebration – make it for a birthday, the 4th, or any other special day!
 Not the flaming (yet somehow still disappointing) baked Alaska ubiquitous to cruise ships, this recipe includes many elements that you can make and enjoy on their own, but together = magic!
 The sorbet, cake, and curd can each be made several days ahead of time, which makes assembling this baked Alaska a snap!

 Key Lime Baked Alaska

 The cake, sorbet, and curd can be made and stored separately up to 4 days ahead of time – freeze the cake and sorbet, refrigerate the curd, and assemble the dessert the day of with freshly made meringue.
 You can save the extra egg whites from the strawberry curd to use in the meringue, they will keep covered in the refrigerator for up to 4 days.

-Prettily pipe the meringue if you have a pastry bag and tips; if not you can also slather it on and make decorative peaks with the back of a spoon.
+Prettily pipe the meringue if you have a pastry bag and tips; if not you can also slather it on and make decorative swoops and peaks with the back of a spoon.
 If you don’t have a kitchen torch, I provide directions for using your oven to brown the meringue.